Advisory Board (SAB) provides strategic guidance and direction for our research

-Institute for Health Promotion Research, which
+Institute for Health Promotion Research, which researches health disparities

-Cancer Institute-designated Cancer Center.
-She also is Associate Director for Cancer Prevention and Health
+is Associate Director for Cancer Prevention and Health

 Disparities at the CTRC.

-Dr. Ramirez has
+Dr. Ramirez has directed

-focus on cancer in Latinos, Redes
+cancer in Latinos, Redes

 En Acción, and one on Latino child obesity, Salud America!, that have

 helped reduce Latino cancer rates and increase Latino cancer screening, clinical

 trial participation and healthy lifestyles.
 She also has helped pioneer the use

 of bilingual, bicultural patient navigators and promoters to deliver

 community-based health programs to Latina breast cancer patients and facilitate

 access to support services.
 Dr. Ramirez’ Komen-funded research focuses on

 several aspects of breast cancer care, including the impact of exercise for

-breast cancer survivors, improving access for Latinas to breast cancer clinical trials, studying patient
+breast cancer survivors, improving access for Latinas to breast cancer clinical

-breast cancer recurrence.
+anti-inflammatory diets impact breast cancer recurrence.